Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Related Work

 \subsection{Ethical AI in healthcare and aligning with human-centered modeling}

-Ethical AI in healthcare centers on four principles: \emph{beneficence} (promote patient well-being), \emph{non-maleficence} (avoid foreseeable harm), \emph{justice} (ensure equitable treatment across groups), and \emph{autonomy} (enable informed, voluntary choices) \cite{hurley2003fairness,andersson2010no,gabriel2022toward}.
+Ethical AI in healthcare centers on four principles: \emph{beneficence} (promote patient well-being), \emph{non-maleficence} (avoid foreseeable harm), \emph{justice} (ensure equitable treatment across groups), and \emph{autonomy} (preserves individuals’ freedom of choice) \cite{hurley2003fairness,andersson2010no,gabriel2022toward}.
 These principles are echoed across international AI ethics guidelines and form a shared foundation for trustworthy AI \cite{jobin2019global,floridi2019unified}.
-However, principles alone are insufficient—they must be translated into practical design and evaluation steps for real-world systems \cite{mittelstadt2019principles}.
-In healthcare, where AI models are incrementally influencing patient outcomes and clinical decisions, such alignment with human-centered modeling becomes critical.
-Particularly: \begin{itemize} \item \emph{Beneficence} emphasizes the obligation to design and implement systems that actively promote overall well-being and deliver measurable improvements\cite{suresh2019framework}.

-\item \emph{Non-maleficence} focuses on minimizing risks and preventing harm, supported by frameworks that identify and mitigate potential harms throughout the machine learning lifecycle \cite{suresh2019framework}.
+However, for ubiquitous and mobile health systems, principles alone are insufficient—ethical principles must be translated into concrete design and evaluation choices \cite{mittelstadt2019principles}.
+This paper focuses on the first three principles that are directly tied to fairness in ubiquitous health sensing: First, \emph{Justice}, that requires that algorithms perform equitably, avoiding systematic disadvantages to specific subgroups \cite{jobin2019global}; Second, \emph{Beneficence}, that emphasizes the obligation to design and implement systems that actively promote overall well-being and deliver measurable improvements \cite{suresh2019framework}; and finally, \emph{Non-maleficence}, that focuses on minimizing risks and preventing harm, supported by frameworks that identify and mitigate potential harms to any subgroups throughout the machine learning lifecycle \cite{suresh2019framework}.